Is DeepL Accurate? Translation Quality Reviewed

 In an ideal world, your content will live in a content management system (CMS) and connect to your TMS through integrations or an API.

-While it’s fairly common for companies to have multiple systems for managing content, often a TMS is the only place where all your multilingual content gets stored – in all your target languages, along with the original content.
+While it’s fairly common for companies to have multiple systems for managing content, often a TMS is the only place where all your multilingual content gets stored—in all your target languages, along with the original content.

 Lokalise is a TMS that integrates machine translation services, like DeepL, to translate your content.
-You can also connect DeepL through your API.
+You can also connect to DeepL through your API.

 Lokalise also connects to many other tools, like content management systems, code repositories, design plugins, and more, so you can save yourself the headache of flipping between tools just to copy information from one tool to another.